MississaugaCoding/mississaugacoding.github.io/_posts/2016-02-16-html-css-js-git.md

 Git is a source code management tool used to keep track of changes to files in a project.
 Git is freely available as a download for Windows, Mac and Linux operating systems.
 Once installed, the `git` commands used are identical across all three platforms.

-If for some reason you are unabe to download and install Git on your PC or laptop (for example, it's a work laptop), you can use an online IDE which has Git support built-in, such as Cloud9.
+If for some reason you are unable to download and install Git on your PC or laptop (for example, it's a work laptop), you can use an online IDE which has Git support built-in, such as Cloud9.
 Again, the `git` commands we will discuss here will be identical.

 ### Starting with a local repository